hmcts/ccd-docker/README.md

   * run docker-compose `./ccd compose up -d`
   * verify that ccd-definition-designer-api is up and running by `curl localhost:4544/health`

+* To enable **ccd-message-publisher**
+  * NOTE: By default the CCD Message Publisher will use an embedded ActiveMQ instance.
+See [ccd-message-publisher](https://github.com/hmcts/ccd-message-publisher) for more information.
+  * `./ccd enable ccd-message-publisher`
+  * run docker-compose `./ccd compose up -d`
+  * verify that ccd-message-publisher is up and running by `curl localhost:4455/health`

 ## Under the hood :speedboat: